Mcmicc3/linked-blog-starter-md/CSUSB/Summer 2024/Comm 3305/Midterm Notes.md

 Technical features: describe appearance, components, and/or capabilities, think about the item itself as well, ex: an apple watch that is a digital clock but is made to look like an anolog style to give that sense of nostalgia back to the customer, the old fashion leather, the signature in the middle of the brand that looks fancy and comes from a well known company, see how all of that effects the individuals perception of the item

-Afforances: Fundamental properties that determine how the technology is use, ex: door knob, it affords people to go through the door, affords people to be locked out of the door, scissors have two holes that are meant for your fingers to go through so you can afford to cut things, ex: skyscrapers, glass is flat allows people to afford to see out window, afford a surface to be tagged on
+Affordances: Fundamental properties that determine how the technology is use, ex: door knob, it affords people to go through the door, affords people to be locked out of the door, scissors have two holes that are meant for your fingers to go through so you can afford to cut things, ex: skyscrapers, glass is flat allows people to afford to see out window, afford a surface to be tagged on

-Constraints: Fundamnetal properties that limit how the tech can be used, ex: Scissors have a constraint by being a poor weapon, airmaze apple watch with leather strap can effect mountain climbing,
+Constraints: Fundamental properties that limit how the tech can be used, ex: Scissors have a constraint by being a poor weapon, airmaze apple watch with leather strap can effect mountain climbing,